Thursday, May 30, 2019, 4:19 pm

 American Airlines Mechanics Are Threatening the “Bloodiest, Ugliest Battle” in Labor History

-Mechanics at American Airlines are threatening to strike if a new contract isn’t negotiated, and the union president has declared that employees are prepared for the dispute to erupt into “the bloodiest, ugliest battle that the United States labor movement ever saw.”
+Mechanics at American Airlines are threatening to strike if a new contract isn’t negotiated, and union president John Samuelsen has declared that employees are prepared for the dispute to erupt into “the bloodiest, ugliest battle that the United States labor movement ever saw.”
 The statement comes just one day after the airline sued its union workers, claiming that they had engaged in an illegal work slowdown to strengthen their hand at the bargaining table.

 American Airlines merged with US Airways in 2013 to become the largest airline in the world.
 The 31,000 mechanics who fixed planes for both airlines had existing contracts, but the merger didn’t produce a joint contract.
 American Airlines mechanics had contracts with the Transport Workers Union (TWU) and US Airways mechanics had contracts with the International Association of Machinists and Aerospace Workers (IAM).
 American Airlines has been trying to update the collective bargaining agreement with the TWU-IAM Association (a partnership between the two unions that developed as a result of the merger), through contract talks since December 2015, with the National Mediations Board serving as a federal mediator between the two sides.
 But talks were suspended in April after reaching an impasse.
 In addition to issues of pay and benefits, the union is concerned that the company is potentially looking to outsource thousands of jobs.